 The District is a fee supported agency and does not receive sales or property tax support.
-Approximately 21 percent of its funding is derived from fees paid by stationary sources that emit air pollution; 23 percent from auto registration fees collected by the Department of Motor Vehicles and distributed to air districts throughout the State in support of motor vehicle emission reduction programs; 49 percent from federal grants, pass through grants, operating grants, and state subvention; and 7 percent from general revenues such as penalties/settlements, rental income and interest earnings.
+Approximately 22 percent of its funding is derived from fees paid by stationary sources that emit air pollution; 25 percent from auto registration fees collected by the Department of Motor Vehicles and distributed to air districts throughout the State in support of motor vehicle emission reduction programs; 47 percent from federal grants, pass through grants, operating grants, and state subvention; and 6 percent from general revenues such as penalties/settlements, rental income and interest earnings.

 The District minimized increases in expenses by reviewing the current budget and year-to-date expenditures to ensure that all likely costs were identified, and necessary steps were taken to scrutinize the service and supplies expenditure object for potential savings.
 The District's workload continued to increase due to additional federal and state mandates; however, the District was able to meet its program commitments and has successfully streamlined many of its operations thus, minimizing the cost of its programs.
-Overall, the District's fund balance has increased as a result of the positive financial performance in the current fiscal year and the previous fiscal years.